HND (Rural Resource Management), MPhil (Sociology)

 Tel +44 (0) 1242 714550

-Chris joined the CCRI in 1995 and has maintained his research interests in the relationship between different land uses, namely agriculture, forestry, nature conservation, amenity and climate change and their constituent communities.
-He has particular interests in the development and implementation of rural development and agri-environment policy, as well as the nature of partnerships and knowledge exchange that these require.
-He has considerable expertise in issues relating to landscape scale initiatives, shared resources, collective action and commons across Europe.
-Chris is the Course Director for the postgraduate course in Sustainable Environments.
+Chris has extensive expertise in inter and trans-disciplinary research in the land-based sector cutting across agriculture, forestry, nature conservation and amenity.
+In particular he is interested in the role of their constituent communities in key collective meeting the current challenges such as biodiversity decline, meteorological risk and climate change.
+He is active in the development and implementation of new rural development and agri-environment policy, as well as the nature of partnerships and knowledge exchange that these require.
+He has considerable expertise in issues relating to landscape scale initiatives, shared resources, collective action and common land across Europe.

 - Books and Book Chapters